Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 Morris connects this with the incarnation.
 Although we may not speculate on some kind of intra-Trinitarian disruption, nevertheless

-‘the incarnation means something.
+‘The incarnation means something.
 It means among other things that it became possible for Christ to die.
 And if it became possible for him to die it became possible for him to die the most bitter of deaths, the death of God-forsakenness.’

 Harris asks: